-Level 4 - The Executive Director
+Level 4: Executive Director

-The Executive Director is responsible in conjunction with the Directors and Committees for administration, direction and implementation of safety policies required to ensure a safe working environment.

-Direct involvement and a commitment to safety will ultimately reflect in the Safety Program's success or failure.

-The Executive Director must have a working knowledge of the Occupational Health and Safety Act.
+The Executive Director is responsible in conjunction with Management for the administration, direction and implementation of safety policies necessary to ensure a safe working environment.
+Direct involvement and a commitment to safety will ultimately reflect in the Health and Safety Program's success or failure.
+The Executive Director must have a working knowledge of the Occupational Health and Safety Act and must be certified under the Act.

+Duties:

-- 1. Ensure that safety standards and procedures are developed, maintained followed and kept up to date. - 2.
-Ensure the Society complies with Municipal, Provincial, Federal Safety legislation. - 3.
-Consult with all levels of the organization to ensure the safety program is effective and make changes as required. - 4.
-Ensure that the Safety Representatives are aware of safety reports, audits and hazards to fulfill the obligations of the internal reporting system. - 5.
+- 1. Ensure that safety standards and procedures are developed, maintained, followed and kept up to date. - 2.
+Ensure the Society complies with all Municipal, Provincial, Federal Safety legislation. - 3.
+Review and consult with all levels of the organization to ensure the safety program is effective and make changes as required. - 4.
+Ensure that the Health and Safety Representatives are aware of all safety reports, audits and documented hazards to fulfill the obligations of the internal reporting systems. - 5.
 Review training reports to ensure training is meeting the needs of the safety program. - 6.
-Determine health and safety goals for each division, review on a yearly basis or as needed, and report these findings to the Committees. - 7.
-Act as liaison between the Health and Safety Committee of the Board and the Directors/Safety Representatives as required. - 8.
+Determine health and safety goals for each division, review on a yearly basis or as needed, and report these findings to the Board of Directors. - 7.
+Act as liaison between the Health and Safety Committee of the Board and the Managers. - 8.
 Ensure that each work site has a current copy of the Occupational Health and Safety Act available to all workers. - 9.
-Keep informed of current legislation and changes to the Act or its implementation in our specific programs. - 10.
-Ensure Directors/Supervisors are aware of reporting procedures in the event of a serious injury or death at a work site. - 11.
-Assist the Directors in responding to any written recommendation as put forth by a Health Safety Representative within the mandated 21 days.
+Stay informed of legislation changes. - 10.
+Ensure Managers are aware of reporting procedures in the event of a serious injury or death at a work site. - 11.
+Assist the Managers in responding to any written recommendations as put forth by a Health Safety Representative, within the mandated 21 days.